 On Earth Day, The Nature Conservancy celebrates the planet we live on AND the food it provides.
 We have invited people around the world to step outside and have a Picnic for Earth.
 Be part of our global picnic phenomenon and sign up your picnic right here.
 We’re also throwing an Earth Day celebration on April 20, 2013 at Seattle Center’s Fisher Pavilion.
-You are invited to join us.

 But how can you make sure your plate is planet-friendly?